actris-cloudnet/dataportal-docs/netcdf.md

   <dd>
-    Each program that acts on the file should append to this attribute a brief description of what they did, and when they did it (again using the new-line character as a separator).
+    Each program that acts on the file should append to this attribute a brief description of what they did, and when they did it (again using the newline character as a separator).
 Extra information can include the user and the name of the machine.
 For example, "<tt>Wed Nov 28 18:38:12 GMT 2001
     - NetCDF generated from original data by Robin Hogan &lt;r.j.hogan@reading.ac.uk&gt; on voldemort</tt>".
-If the calibration needs to be changed then it may be appended by "<tt>\nThu Nov 29 18:38:12 GMT 2001 - Recalibrated (+3 dB) by Robin Hogan &lt;r.j.hogan@reading.ac.uk&gt; on voldemort</tt>", where '<tt>\n</tt>' indicates the new-line character (i.e. not a backslash character followed by an "n" character).
+If the calibration needs to be changed then it may be appended by "<tt>\nThu Nov 29 18:38:12 GMT 2001 - Recalibrated (+3 dB) by Robin Hogan &lt;r.j.hogan@reading.ac.uk&gt; on voldemort</tt>", where '<tt>\n</tt>' indicates the newline character (i.e. not a backslash character followed by an "n" character).
   </dd>
   <dt><tt>source</tt></dt>